 Note: the minimum age at Second City is 10.
 Most of the comedy was actually quite tame and clean, but there was a bit of language and suggestive comments.
 I felt it was appropriate for my older teens, however, you’ll need to make your own decision for your family if you decide to visit.

 Wondering where to stay in Chicago?
 I prefer to stay somewhere downtown and use Uber or Lyft to get around (or walking depending upon where we are going).
 I find it easier than driving.
 We typically stay at Hotel Blake on Dearborn.
 It’s a decent location and with a timeshare that we own, we can get a killer deal.
-An easy way to find a great deal is to click on the map above or use Hotels.com – I’ve often seen great deals on downtown rooms, including Hotel Blake on this site.
+An easy way to find a great deal is to click on the map above or use Booking.com – I’ve often seen great deals on downtown rooms, including Hotel Blake on this site.

 I love that every time we visit Chicago it’s a completely different trip!
 I don’t think I’ll ever run out of things to do and enjoy in the city.
 If you’ve visited, I’d love to hear about some of your favorites in the comments, so please share!